Genres

 Arguably spoiler (pacing): It does take a while to get going and especially some of the middle parts were slow

-It took me a long while to read this, so I can't say I was absolutely absorbed by the story, but I did enjoy it and never considered dropping it, which I'm not against doing if I do
+It took me a long while to read this, so I can't say I was absolutely absorbed by the story, but I did enjoy it and never considered dropping it, which I'm not against doing if I don't enjoy something.

 So far the best Japanese story I have read

 The story could have easily been sliced in half and have remained the same in its plot sequence.
 Despite the book's length, this is an excellent title that raises reader awareness on the social issue of futōkō (不登校), or school truancy in Japan.
 Specifically, it delves into various students' lives and the psychology behind their decisions to stop attending classes.
-When the 7 middle school students end up in a solitary castle in a realm behind their shining mirrors, they may receive one granted w
+When the 7 middle school students end up in a solitary castle in a realm behind their shining mirrors, they may receive one granted wish if they find a key that Okami-sama indicates is in the castle.

 まあまあだけど、初めは遅すぎ